openebs/openebs/CONTRIBUTING.md

-#Contributing to OpenEBS
+# Contributing to OpenEBS

 Great!!
 We are always on the lookout for more OpenEBS hackers.
-You can get started by reading this Overview, Setup OpenEBS on your machine and start contributing in any of the following ways:
+You can get started by reading this [Overview](./contribute/design/README.md)

+OpenEBS is innovation in OpenSource.
+You are welcome to contribute in any way you can and all the help you can provide is very much appreciated.

 - Raise Issues on either the functionality or documentation
-- Improve Documentation
+- Submit Changes to Improve Documentation
 - Submit Proposals for new Features/Enhancements
 - Submit Changes to the Source Code